 What to Do If You're Not Sexually Attracted to Your Husband

-This problem is more prevalent than you think.
+Not being sexually attracted to your husband is a more prevalent problem than you may think.
 Many women are married to men that they aren't sexually attracted to.
 Perhaps they were never attracted to them, to begin with, or perhaps over time they became less and less attracted.
 Sometimes the wives love their husbands, sometimes they like them, and sometimes they don't.
 There is a lot you can do to help ensure this lack of attraction doesn't affect your marriage for long.

 In this article, I will discuss the importance of sex in marriage, some common reasons women aren't attracted to their husbands sexually, and what to do about it for both wives and husbands.